-- Provide guidance to help employees recognise the early signs of declining mental health to prevent a bigger problem later on, such as; mood changes, irritability, aggression, poor work performance, working longer hours or not wanting to go home, poor punctuality, increased absence due to sickness and inability to deal with normal workload. - Distribute regular communications regarding what resources are available to help employees build their own resilience and explain what support is available.
-Do not be limited to mental wellbeing but also inform of ways for employees to ensure their own physical wellbeing, such as information on exercise and finances. - Provide information on how employees can access support for their mental health wellbeing and assurance that this process is totally confidential. - Hold regular 1:1 meetings with direct reports with the emphasis on wellbeing to pick up on any signals that the employee may be struggling.
-Ask open questions to try and gauge how they are coping and whether they have any concerns and, if so, make sure they are pointed in the right direction to get help. - Inform employees about any updates to Covid-19 Government guidance that may affect them and their work, but be careful to limit this to information from reputable sources. - Be honest and acknowledge that this is a stressful situation for all: you do not have to have all the answers, and if you do not check into it and get back to them.
+provide guidance to help people recognise the early signs of declining mental health to prevent a bigger problem later on, such as: mood changes; irritability; aggression; poor work performance; working longer hours or not wanting to go home; poor punctuality; increased absence due to sickness; and inability to deal with a normal workload.

+- distribute regular communications on what resources are available to help them build their own resilience and explain what support is available.
+Do not be limited to mental wellbeing but also inform them of ways ensure their own physical wellbeing, such as information on exercise and finances. - provide information on how your people can access support for their mental health wellbeing, along with assurances that this process is totally confidential. - hold regular 1:1 meetings with the emphasis on wellbeing to pick up on any signals that they may be struggling.
+Ask open questions to try and gauge how they are coping and whether they have any concerns and, if so, make sure they are pointed in the right direction to get help. - inform your people about any updates to Government COVID-19 guidance that may affect them and their work, but be careful to limit this to information from reputable sources. - be honest and acknowledge that this is a stressful situation for all: you do not have to have all the answers.

-There may be groups of employees that need additional support:
+There may be groups of people in the workplace that need additional support:

-Employees working from home - Make sure the lines of communication are kept open, contact your employees on a regular basis and ensure they are informed of what is happening in the wider business.
-Provide the right technology for your workers to allow them to work effectively from home and allow them the time to keep non-work related, social relationships with their colleagues going by using virtual technologies such as Zoom and MS Teams, or try having a virtual lunch or coffee break together.
-Be aware that homeworkers may have many distractions at home, such as home schooled children, dependants etc. so you may need to be flexible about the working day.
-Encourage employees to still take breaks away from their work, stop their work at a reasonable time and to take their annual leave entitlement.
+People working from home - make sure the lines of communication are kept open, contact your people on a regular basis and ensure they are informed of what is happening in the wider business.
+Provide the right technology to allow them to work effectively from home and allow them the time to maintain non-work related, social relationships with their colleagues by using virtual technologies such as Zoom and MS Teams, or try having a virtual lunch or coffee break together.
+Be aware that homeworkers may have many distractions at home, such as home-schooled children, dependants etc. so you may need to be flexible about the working day.
+Encourage your people to still take breaks away from their work, stop their work at a reasonable time and to take their annual leave entitlement.

-Employees working to provide core/front line services - Include employees on decisions about work practices, listen to their concerns and make sure you address them.
-Remember some employees may have vulnerable people in their household and may need more reassurance than others about the Covid secure measures in place.
-Keep financial worries at bay by ensuring every employee is aware of the arrangements for pay should they need to self-isolate or look after a sick family member.
-Have regular team meetings, and if needed 1:1 meetings, where employees can voice confidentially any concerns they may have.
-Train supervisors/managers to recognise signs of anxiety and stress in the workforce.
+People working to provide core/front line services - include them on decisions about work practices, listen to their concerns and make sure you address them.
+Remember some may have vulnerable people in their household and may need more reassurance than others about the COVID-19 secure measures in place.
+Help keep financial worries at bay by ensuring your people are aware of the arrangements for pay should they need to self-isolate or look after a sick family member.
+Have regular team meetings, and if needed 1:1 meetings, where people can voice confidentially any concerns they may have.
+Supervisors and managers should be trained to recognise signs of anxiety and stress in the workforce.
+First Aid for Mental Health Awareness is one such training course (please see section 4 for further details on training provision).